Quantum-Accelerators/quacc/docs/src/about/faq.md

 **Q: I want to contribute a new recipe to Quacc, but it will require additional dependencies.
 Is that a problem?**

 A: Absolutely not a problem!
-Simply make your dependencies optional in the `setup.py` file and ensure your recipes and tests only run if your necessary dependencies are installed.
+Simply make your dependencies optional in the `setup.py` file and use a {obj}`monty.dev.requires` decorator to ensure your recipes and tests only run if your necessary dependencies are installed.
 Refer to {obj}`quacc.recipes.tblite.core` and the `[tblite]` extras in the `setup.py` file for an example.